yavuzkaraca/Arc-Task-Creator/README.md

 **Yavuz Karaca** — University of Tübingen

 Special thanks to **Prof. Dr. Martin V. Butz**, **Dr. Michael Bannert**, and **Prof. Dr. Andreas Bartels**
-for their valuable feedback and discussions on the design and use of these puzzles.
+for their constructive feedback and ideas during puzzle development, and for designing the experimental paradigm in which these tasks are used.